mengru-zhang-2357/Assignment4_ShinyApp/README.md

 library(htmltools)   # Used for label formatting
-library(viridis)     # Added for color palettes in ggplot library(bslib)       # for modern Shiny UI toolkit library(plotly)      # for creation of plotly charts library(shinyWidgets) # for pretty switch for regression line library(ggthemes)    # for plot themes library(paletteer)   # for plot themes library(thematic)    # To carry over the Shiny app theme into the server
+library(viridis)     # Added for color palettes in ggplot library(bslib)       # for modern Shiny UI toolkit library(plotly)      # for creating plotly charts library(shinyWidgets) # for toggle switch for regression line library(ggthemes)    # for plot themes library(paletteer)   # for plot themes
+library(thematic)    # To carry over the Shiny app theme into the server